Yang Style Taijiquan

-Yang Chengfu was taught a version of the Yang family form with approximately 300 postures, but he simplified that down to about 150.
-He and his first generations of students then simplified the counting, without further reducing the actual number of postures.
+The classic Yang family form as taught by Yang Chengfu contains approximately 150 movements, but he and his first generation of students simplified the counting of those movements into key postures with poetic names.
 The best example is "Stroke Peacock's Tail" (a.k.a.
 "Grasp Sparrow's Tail", etc.), which contains 4 to 6 subpostures.
-What's confusing is that some of Yang's senior disciples each decided to teach the same form with different numbering.
+What's confusing is that some of Yang's senior disciples decided to adopt different ways of counting the postures.

 In the 1920s and 30s Yang Chengfu published simple workbooks containing photos, which you may have seen in wall posters, showing up to 124 examples of Yang performing the postures.
 104 of those photos were then organized into 94 "sections" in his 1934 book, The Essence and Applications of Taijiquan (Kindle | paperback ), a more detailed work that was recently translated into English by Louis Swaim in an excellent new edition.

 Edited and written by Zheng Manqing (Cheng Man-ch'ing), that book was based on a 1931 volume written for Yang by his chief assistant instructor Dong Yingjie (Tung Ying-chieh), Methods of Applying Taiji Boxing (free at the Brennan Translation website ).
 Both books represented the Yang Chengfu style in its final form, but this was apparently not to be the final count.